Chart Color Schemes

 Infrastructure

-Port Macquarie - West has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Port Macquarie - West has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects likely impacting the area.
-Key projects include Port Macquarie Base Hospital Redevelopment Stage 2, Ocean Drive Duplication, Pacific Highway - Oxley Highway Interchange Upgrade, and Tara Port Macquarie.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 21 such projects that could impact the area.
+Notable ones include Port Macquarie Base Hospital Redevelopment Stage 2, Pacific Highway - Oxley Highway Interchange Upgrade, Ocean Drive Duplication, and Tuffins Lane Sporting Precinct Drainage.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.